Reverse Dieting Explained: Does It Really Boost Metabolism?

 After dieting:

-• Willpower is depleted
+• willpower is often depleted

 Reverse Dieting and Muscle Gain